 However, keep in mind that while you can generally do without a stud finder, using this device might be a sensible option.

 Learning how to find a stud in the wall is the easy part.
-Finding a stud behind a plaster wall is the difficult part.
+Finding a stud behind a plaster wall filled with wall insulation is the difficult part.

 But a decent stud finder is both compact and affordable and can be one of the most practical tools to have on-hand for in-home projects.